Escitalopram: The Enantiomer of Citalopram – Differences, Stopping It & Why Ibuprofen Is Dangerous

 Generalised anxiety disorder10 mg10 mg20 mg

-OCD5–10 mg10–20 mg20 mg
+Obsessive-compulsive disorder5–10 mg10–20 mg20 mg

 Social phobia5–10 mg10 mg20 mg

-Older adults (>65 years)5 mg5–10 mg10 mg (!)
+Older people (>65 years)5 mg5–10 mg10 mg (!)

 Hepatic impairment5 mg5–10 mg10 mg

-Table scrollable to the right
+Table scrolls to the right

-5. QT Prolongation: Also with Escitalopram!
+5. QT prolongation: with escitalopram too!

 Risk groupRecommendation

-Pre-existing long QT syndromeContraindicated!
+Pre-existing long-QT syndromeContraindicated!

-Hepatic impairmentMaximum 10 mg
+Hepatic impairmentMax.
+10 mg

 QT-prolonging co-medication (macrolides, antipsychotics)Contraindicated!

-Table scrollable to the right
+Table scrolls to the right

 The first two weeks

-Weeks 2–4: effect sets in
+Weeks 2–4: the effect sets in

-7. Sexual Side Effects — the Unspoken Problem
+7. Sexual side effects – the unspoken problem

 Post-SSRI Sexual Dysfunction (PSSD)